gazbert/bxbot-ui/README.md

 1. Change directory to the root of project.
 1. Run `npm install` to install the dependencies - you'll only need to do this once, unless the versions are updated in the [`package.json`](./package.json).
-1. To start the app: `npm start` - a browser window should open with the app up and running...
+1. To start the app: `npm start` - a browser window should open with the app up and running.
+   If not, open a browser and go to: `http://localhost:3000`
 1. To stop the app, `CTRL-c` from the command line.

+## Build Guide

 ### Jasmine Unit Tests